 October 12, 2021

-With this round of funding, Hubilo becomes one of the best-funded event technology companies.
-This is a significant departure from the Spring of 2020 when Hubilo publically pivoted from an event app and event management tool.
+With this round of funding, Hubilo has become one of the best-funded event technology companies.
+This is a significant departure from Spring 2020, when Hubilo publically pivoted from an event app and management tool.
 This impressive round of funding was led by Alkeon Capital, with participation from existing investors Lightspeed Venture Partners and Balderton Capital.

 September 16, 2021

-Australia-based Delegate Connect raised $10 million in seed capital in their first ever funding round.
+Australia-based Delegate Connect raised $7.3 million (AUD 10 million) in seed capital in their first-ever funding round.
 The round is one of Australia’s largest Seed rounds, and for AirTree Ventures, who led the round, it’s the biggest Seed cheque written in the fund’s history.
-This is a vote of confidence in the company’s labor-intensive “Event-as-a-Service” model, an offering that encompasses everything from software set up to live stream production.
+This is a vote of confidence in the company’s labor-intensive “Event-as-a-Service” model, an offering that encompasses everything from software setup to live stream production.

 August 19, 2021

-By partnering with Interprefy, Intrado is now able to offer cloud-based remote simultaneous interpretation in up to 26 languages on its Studio platform.
-The multi-lingual audio content in added in real-time via overlay as audio tracks on video presentations and also comes with the ability to select different interpreted slide presentation formats.
+By partnering with Interprefy, Intrado can now offer cloud-based remote simultaneous interpretation in up to 26 languages on its Studio platform.
+The multi-lingual audio content is added in real-time via overlay as audio tracks on video presentations and also comes with the ability to select different interpreted slide presentation formats.

 August 13, 2021 (financial details not disclosed)

 With the acquisition of Hubb, Intrado will be looking to upgrade the functionality and design of its Intrado Studio platform and offer its clients an all-in-one solution for hybrid events.
-Intrado says that after the integration is completed, clients will be able to deliver fully converged, omni-channel events.
+Intrado says that clients can deliver fully converged, omnichannel events after the integration is completed.
 Former Hubb CEO Allie Magyar becomes Intrado’s Chief Product Officer.

 August 11, 2021

-Juno is a new player in the virtual event platform space having only been founded in August 2020.
-The company describes itself as a software company that connects and educates people in virtual environments year-round events platform.
+Juno is a new player in the virtual event platform space, founded only in August 2020.
+The software company connects and educates people in virtual environments and a year-round events platform.
 The funding comes from Jerry Murdock, co-founder of Insights Partners, and Walter Scott of TeamViewer.
-Juno co-founder and CEO Josh Hotsenpiller says the company will invest the funds in filling the void of “future-generation solutions that allow collaboration, networking and education”.
+Juno co-founder and CEO Josh Hotsenpiller says the company will invest the funds in filling the void of “future-generation solutions that allow collaboration, networking and education.”

 August 5, 2021